jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 ### Why is this a problem?

 You might argue "you only trained the classifier on animals, of course it breaks when you show it a human", and you're right.
-However, imagine you're tasked with building a classifier to find all images of people on someone's camera roll.
-The simplest solution is to train a binary classifier on images of people and "things" (buildings, houses or whatever is on your camera roll).
-However, it is impossible to capture all "thing" images, meaning in practice there will be images far away from the training data.
-This is analogous to the animal-human example.
-We (as the practitioners training the models) can't be confident in the model's ability to generalize if it assigns high confidence to garbage input.
+However, in the real world, we aren't able to filter out animal images from non-animal images before sending it to the model, so we need it to be robust to garbage, while preserving precision.
+The animal-human example tries to replicate this on a small scale (one image).
+Properly quantifying uncertainty is important because we (as the practitioners training the models) can't be confident in the model's ability to generalize if it assigns arbitrarily high confidence to garbage input.

 &nbsp;